fboender/jerrybuild/docs/user_guide.md

 * **`clean_env`**: Whether to inherit the parent process (jerrybuild) environment. `true` or `false` are valid options.
 The default is `true`, meaning the script gets a completely clean environment, except for the PATH variable.
-Inheriting the environment is insecure.
+Inheriting the environment can be insecure.

 # Running Jerrybuild

 ## Manually

-We're now ready to run Jerrybuild.
 To start Jerrybuild, you must pass the configuration file to be used as the first parameter:

     $ jerrybuild /etc/jerrybuild/jerrybuild.cfg
     2016-04-25 07:36:41,014:INFO:Build queue running
     2016-04-25 07:36:41,015:INFO:Server listening on 0.0.0.0:5281

-If you configure a new webhook in Github with `http://yourhost.example.com/hook/ansible-cmdb` as the callback URL and `SECRET_TOKEN_HERE` as the secret token, Github will call Jerrybuild on each commit (or other action) and the `run_tests.sh` script will be called.
+Jerrybuild outputs log information on stdout.
+If you want this in a log file, you should redirect its stdout and stderr file descriptors:

+    $ jerrybuild /etc/jerrybuild/jerrybuild.cfg >> jerrybuild.log 2>&1

 ## On system boot (init script)